 The Rotterdam Metro in Past, Present and Future

 The Rotterdam metro was officially opened on February 9, 1968.
 On that day trains started running on the first section: six kilometers, seven stations, from Central Station to Zuidplein.
-I was there together with my father, but all I remember is that I saw a lot of people’s legs that day.
-I was only five and much shorter than I am today.
+I was there, together with my father, but I remember that I saw a lot of people’s legs that day.
+I was only five and a lot shorter than today.

 A few years later, that first line was extended to my hometown Hoogvliet.
 This resulted in a spectacular reduction of the travel time to Rotterdam.
 Instead of a one hour bus ride, the metro took us to “the city” in half an hour.

-Now, more than fifty years later, the Rotterdam metro network consists of five lines with a total length of more than one hundred kilometers.
-The network extends to distant neighbourhoods like Nesselande and Hoek van Holland and to suburbs such as Spijkenisse, Capelle aan den IJssel and The Hague.
+Now, after more than fifty years, the Rotterdam metro network consists of five lines with a total length of more than one hundred kilometers.
+The network extends to remote neighbourhoods like Nesselande and Hoek van Holland and suburbs such as Spijkenisse, Capelle aan den IJssel and The Hague.
 That makes many metro stations ideal starting and ending points for hiking routes, but about that subject, I wrote another blogpost: The Best Metro Hikes In and Around Rotterdam.

-An interesting but otherwise useless fact: of the 71 metro stations, six have the word haven (harbour) in their names.
+Interesting but otherwise useless fact: of the 70 metro stations, six have the word haven (harbour) in their name.
 Find them all!

 Of course, this extended network comes with a map.
 Like almost all metropolitan maps in the world, this one is clearly inspired by the famous map of the London Underground, made in 1934 by Harry Beck.
 He was the first to leave out all unnecessary ballast and abstract the network to angles of 45 degrees.